0xPoe/talks/slides.md

 ## Do you have any questions?

 <!--
-Alright, that wraps up my tips for shipping TiKV with Cargo.
+All right, that wraps up my tips for shipping TiKV with Cargo.

-I hope you found them useful.
+I hope you found these ideas useful and that you can apply some of them in your own projects.

-Now I’d love to hear from you — any questions?
+Now I’d love to hear from you.
+Any questions?
 -->

 ---